 We are experiencing two pandemics and both are public health crises.
 One is the COVID-19 global epidemic and the other is a 400-year old American epidemic of structural racism.
-The year 2020, if anything so far, has highlighted the social, racial and health disparities in our communities.
+The year 2020, highlighted the social, racial and health disparities in our communities.

 Many of us have adapted to a new kind of normal, with face masks and physical distancing.
 Yet, many are also acknowledging the inequities that have been amplified, in part, because we can’t distract ourselves from the obvious any longer with the recent death of George Floyd by police, one among many.
 In response to these epidemics, thought leaders, teachers and publishers in the online realm are offering resources, online courses, and teachings for free.
 There is an abundance of tools once you look for them and my list is but a fraction of what is available.

 While we practice emotional courage to turn toward what is difficult, horrific and uncomfortable, we must also turn toward each other and truly cultivate what is good in humankind.
 Be sure to check out my 21 Days of Kindness, too, for daily inspiration.

 - Anti-Racism Resources

 - Color of Change